thenoursehorse/matrix-partition/README.md

     ```
     python3 ising.py -h
     ```
-* XXZ spin-1/2 chain into SU(2), and parity sectors.
+* Time evolution unitary of a XXZ spin-1/2 chain into SU(2), and parity sectors.
 For parameters and info:
     ```
     python3 xxz.py -h
     ```